 Taking your Wedding Photographer from the UK to your chosen international destination could be an expensive business and you therefore may consider hiring a local photographer.
 However, if you want the very best photographs of your wedding day, and why wouldn’t you?
 Then I strongly advise you to contract a photographer you like and trust.
 I maintain worldwide liability insurance.
 I back up all my images remotely, and I abide by UK regulations and practices.
 In addition I understand the traditions and nuances of a UK styled wedding so I won’t miss the key moments.

-Most of my couples are booking me between 6 and 18 months in advance so we have plenty of opportunity to meet up face to face and I ensure that your final photographs are presented and delivered to your home either personally, by a member of my team, or by a reputable recorded international delivery company such as DHL, FEDEX.
+Most of my couples are booking me between 6 and 18 months in advance so we have plenty of opportunity to meet up face to face and I ensure that your final photographs are presented and delivered to your home either personally, by a member of my team, or by a reputable recorded international delivery company such as DHL or FEDEX.

 I am fortunate enough to spend much of my year in Barbados shooting beautiful weddings in exclusive locations such as Sandy Lane Resort.
 As a frequent flyer to Barbados I can offer very competitive rates on Caribbean Destination Weddings as I do not charge the cross Atlantic airfare to my clients.
 Equally, if you’re planning a European Destination Wedding I would only charge from UK, even if I was in Barbados the week before.

 Destination Weddings can vary considerably from UK weddings as generally there are fewer guests.
 Nevertheless, my approach is similar in that customer service and relationship is everything.
-So, I will always try to meet with my clients early on in the process as possible.
+So, I will always try to meet with my clients as early on in the process as possible.

 Once booked you will receive an e-contract and closer to the wedding day we will book in your pre-wedding consultation.
 This is where we will discuss the finer points of your day such as timings, key people, activities and compile a list of family formal photographs.
 If you’ve booked a pre-wedding or engagement shoot then we will shoot this at the same time.